GLOBIS Venture Challenge

 What is G-CHALLENGE?

-The GLOBIS Venture Challenge (G-CHALLENGE) is a business plan contest open only to current students and graduates of the Graduate School of Management, GLOBIS University.
+The GLOBIS Venture Challenge (G-CHALLENGE) is a business plan contest open exclusively to current students and graduates of the Graduate School of Management, GLOBIS University.

-The purpose of the G-CHALLENGE is to encourage the creation of new business for aspiring entrepreneurs who wish to take on the challenge and established business owners who are seeking to grow their business by providing the following opportunities:
+The purpose of the G-CHALLENGE is to encourage the creation of new businesses, both for aspiring entrepreneurs who wish to take on the challenge and for established business owners seeking to grow by providing the following opportunities:

-• Real-world opportunity to help students build a reliable team to develop a business
+• A real-world opportunity to help students build a reliable team to develop a business

 • Opportunities to gain numerous supporters for the business

-• Receive funding for the business plan submitted
+• Funding for the submitted business plan submitted

-To apply, applicants need to submit a business plan alongside other required information during the entry period.
+To apply, applicants must submit a business plan with other required information during the entry period.
 If the applicant is selected as a finalist, they will pitch their business plan before a panel of judges at the G-CHALLENGE Final.
 The winning team(s) will be awarded the opportunity to receive mentoring and an investment of up to 10 million yen by GLOBIS University.

-*Scheduled to be held at GLOBIS School of Management, Tokyo campus in a hybrid format
+*Scheduled to be held at the GLOBIS University Tokyo Campus, in a hybrid format

 Eligibility